Follow Us:

 • Active devices rely on an external power source like electricity, batteries, or chemicals to function generally falls in Class IIb or Class III

-MDR Classification and Duration of use
+EU MDR Classification and Duration of Use

 • Transient devices are intended for continuous use for less than 60 minutes.